JUkhan/reactive-zaitun/README.md

 export default { init, view, update, afterViewRender, actions:{INCREMENT, DECREMENT, LAZY } }

 ```
+When we click on the `+(async)` button it will display 'loading...' message for a while and then a incremented counter value should be displayed.

 Also we can define a separate effect file (eg. `counterEffect.ts`)

 ```javascript